Clemson Blue Cheese:

 Clemson Blue Cheese into their hearts and homes.

-In 2009, it ranked among the best in the nation, winning the 15th biennial U.S. Championship Cheese Contest in Green Bay, Wis.
-Its history dates back to 1940, when a Clemson ¬¬dairy professor cured the cheese in the damp air of Stumphouse Mountain Tunnel near Walhalla, S.C.
+In 2018, Clemson Blue Cheese placed fourth in its class at the U.S. Championship Cheese Contest in Green Bay, Wis.
+Team.
+Only tenths of points separated the top four finishers.
+Its history dates back to 1941, when a Clemson ¬¬dairy professor cured the cheese in the damp air of Stumphouse Mountain Tunnel near Walhalla, S.C.
 Production was moved in 1958 to Clemson’s Newman Hall, where air-conditioned ripening rooms replicate the temperature and humidity of the unfinished railroad tunnel, originally a vital link from the Charleston port to the fertile Midwest.
-The project began in 1852 but North- South hostilities in 1859 halted construction.
+The project began in 1852 but North-South hostilities in 1859 halted construction.
 Attempts to reactivate the project after the Civil War failed and the tunnel was abandoned.

 Clemson A&M College purchased the tunnel in 1951, and Operation Blue Cheese continued experimentally when the dairy professor and his crew cleared out enough of the tunnel to make way for their cheese equipment.
 Back then, milk from the college’s dairy herd was used to make the cheese, first produced on campus and then driven 30 miles to Stumphouse Mountain Tunnel because moisture levels there were perfect for curing blue cheese.